 She transformed from a UFC fighter into a multi-sport combatant and digital entrepreneur, refusing to be defined by a single arena.

-Paige VanZant's story is one of relentless reinvention.
-Emerging from a difficult childhood, she found discipline in martial arts and shot to prominence as a charismatic young fighter in the UFC's strawweight division, known for her gritty performances.
-Unwilling to be confined to the octagon, she leveraged her fame into a surprising array of ventures.
-She tested her mettle on 'Dancing with the Stars', displayed her toughness in bare-knuckle boxing, and even stepped into the professional wrestling ring with AEW.
-More recently, she has built a substantial independent brand through content creation, modeling, and authorship, demonstrating a savvy understanding of modern celebrity that extends far beyond athletic competition.
+Paige VanZant fought in the UFC's strawweight division, known for gritty performances, then reinvented herself across multiple arenas.
+Born in 1994, she emerged from a difficult childhood and found discipline in martial arts.
+She tested her mettle on 'Dancing with the Stars,' displayed toughness in bare-knuckle boxing, and stepped into professional wrestling with AEW.
+More recently, she built an independent brand through content creation, modeling, and authorship.
 Her career path challenges the traditional athlete's trajectory, embracing both physical combat and the complexities of personal branding in the digital age.

 1981–1996